slickplan/joomla-slickplan-importer/README.md

 1. Download this repository ZIP file and upload it under 'Extensions > Extension Manager > Upload Package File' page.
 2. Navigate to 'Components > Slickplan Importer'

-If the 'Import for K2 Content' options is checked it will imports pages in K2 instance instead of default Joomla pages.
+If the 'Import for K2 Content' options is checked it will import pages in K2 instance instead of default Joomla pages.

 ## Support